 By Michael Russell

 If the Southerners did not feel that they were going to war to defend slavery, they did have a deep feeling that the race question that would confront them if slavery were abolished was more than they could handle.
-They had been brought up, despite the quietness of their slave population, to suspect that under the surface dangerous violence lurked.
+They had been brought up, despite the quietness of their slave population, to suspect that under the surface, dangerous violence lurked.

 The example of Santo Domingo, where the slaves rose in revolt and massacred all the white people they could get their hands on, was something they never forgot.
 The Nat Turner Rebellion had pointed in that direction.
 A few other outbreaks in the South seemed to point the same way.
 And most Southerners frankly confessed that they did not see how the two races could get along together if the institution of Slavery were removed.
-If the Southerners were not fighting to preserve slavery, then they were at least fighting to preserve a situation in which they did not have to be afraid of a sudden violent uprising by the slave population.
+If the Southerners were not fighting to preserve slavery, they were at least fighting to preserve a situation in which they did not have to be afraid of a sudden violent uprising by the slave population.

 About the Author: Michael Russell Your Independent guide to Civil War.
-Additionally, Mr. Russell has been involved in online business since early 2001, and whilst spending countless hours each month running his business still finds time for various hobbies and interests.
+Additionally, Mr. Russell has been involved in online business since early 2001, and while spending countless hours each month running his business still finds time for various hobbies and interests.

 Article Source: Ezine Articles